 Storytime: My “Oh Wow” Moment

-A few months ago, I tried out an AI voice for a script for a startup explainer video.
-We used an AI voice that was made to sound like a friendly host from a late-night show.
+I experimented a few months back by doing an AI voice-over for a script for a startup explainer video.
+We chose an AI voice that made it sound like a friendly host from a show broadcast late at night.

-When we ran tests to see how the videos performed, the AI voice version did 28% better than the one with a human voice.
-People who watched thought the AI voice was more “engaging and clear.”
+Using tests, we found that the AI voice version outperformed the version with a human by 28%.
+Most people who watched believed the AI voice was more interesting and easy to understand.

 Ethics?
 Yup, It’s Complicated

-Let’s discuss the main issue in the sound booth.
+Let’s talk about the biggest problem we have in the sound booth.

 Jobs Lost?
 Not Quite.